Our Company Blog

 The most common reason behind the damage done to clay tile liners is water penetration.
 This type of damage can be prevented with the installation of a good quality chimney cap, along with a customized flashing system.
 Chimney fires can also cause a lot of damage to clay tiles.
 And, of course, these tiles can crack and break apart over the years as normal wear and tear.

-If you have seen broken pieces of clay tiles in the bottom of your fireplace, you most likely have a damaged liner.
-Contact us at Weststar Chimney Sweeps to schedule an appointment for an inspection of your clay tile liner.
+Contact us at Weststar Chimney Sweeps to schedule an appointment for an inspection of your chimney.
 We will be able to show you photos of the damage within the flue and make repair recommendations to make your chimney safe to use again.

 Top 3 Chimney Repairs